xebialabs/xl-deploy-kubernetes-operator/documentation/docs/scaffolding.md

 ```
 cd xl-deploy-kubernetes-helm-chart
 ```
-5. Remove the values file for HAProxy as we will generate the scaffolding with NIGIX support
+5. Remove the values file for HAProxy as we will generate the scaffolding with NGINX support
 ```
 rm -f values-haproxy.yaml
 ```